Racial achievement gap in the United States: Interventions for non-cognitive factors

 Many different types of interventions can be done to help students who are a part of a negative stereotype.
 One example is a self-affirmation intervention.
 This intervention was expected to help improve the academic performance of a group of at-risk students.
 It was tested in two different double-blind field experiences, and then compared.
 For African American students who were a part of the control condition and who saw their performance declining early in the term, their performance did not improve as the term went on, and in fact it got worse.
 One thing that could lead to a slight improvement is having a small reduction in the psychological threats.
 Having just one intervention one time does not have a positive effect on a student.
 Small interventions were seen to have a greater effect when they were carried out in multiple trials, different times.

+Other items

+Recent Developments

+Impact of the COVID-19 Pandemic: Recent studies indicate that the pandemic has exacerbated existing educational inequalities.
+For instance, a study by Harvard, Stanford, and Dartmouth found that affluent districts have recovered more effectively than impoverished areas, widening the achievement gap.
+Conversely, some districts, like Compton, California, have made notable progress through targeted interventions such as hiring additional tutors and implementing extensive tutoring programs.

+Progress and Persistent Disparities

+While there have been significant milestones in Black political representation and economic progress, disparities persist, particularly in economic well-being.
+The median household wealth for Black families remains significantly lower than that of white families, highlighting the need for continued efforts to address socio-economic challenges.